Ye11ow-Flash/HackPrinceton/README.md

 **Pton-Bot** is designed to help Princeton students in their planning and get precise and concise information from the website

 - **Pton-Bot** can get information about any course from any major
-- A **simple and easy** way to explore courses, majors, academic calender, and labs
+- A **simple and easy** way to explore courses, majors, and the academic calendar
-- Helps in **Academic Planning** of the courses by storing them.
-- Easy way to access academic calender (with various filters).
+- Easy way to access the academic calendar.
-- Can give you details about facilities & labs in Princeton University
+- Allows you to share and discuss potential classes with peers on Discord.

 # 🎮 Features

-### 1. 🗺 Planning

-**Pton-Bot** will allow you to create a plannar of courses you want to takeup during your degree.
-You can add or remove the courses as per your liking.
-Can also give academic calender schedule which can be used for planning.

-### 2. 📬 Summarize
+### 1. 📬 Summarize

 **Pton-Bot** can give you the crux of the course information and summary of the courses, as well as majors offered by the university.
-Also, gives academic calender along with labs are facilities for research.
+Also, it provides the academic calender as posted by the university.

-### 3. 🚀 Versatile
+### 2. 🚀 Versatile

-Attached to the bot is a seperate library of functions, used to access the bulletin.
-This means that these functions can be ported to any platform, including slack, telegram, websites, or even Alexa skills.
-And because this is a Discord bot, it can be added to any discord server!
+Since this is a Discord bot, it can be added to any discord server!
+It allows for students to easily search for any course, area of study, or department.

-### 4. ⚛️ Faculty
+###3. ⚛️ Faculty

-**Pton-Bot** also contains calender details for faculty members.
+**Pton-Bot** also contains calendar details for faculty members.

 # Pton-Bot